dedalozzo/eoc-server/README.md

-ElephantOnCouch is a PHP Client for CouchDB.
+A complete CouchDB server written in PHP.
 The library is still a work in progress, use at your own risk.